 Our learning muscles will be stretched this term as we focus on Making Links across the curriculum.
 We will be Empathising with other points of view to help us understand different experiences.
 In addition, we will be Questioning other cultures different to our own, in order widen our understanding of the world.

 After this, we will be asking questions and using our inference skills to explore ‘Tuesday’ by David Wiesner.
-What will your police report state?
+We will then complete our own report writing—what will your police report state?